VamshiKrishna400-afk/SOC-Detection-Engineering-Lab/01-physical-network/README.md

 ---

-## 9. Promiscuous Mode
+## 8. Promiscuous Mode

-Promiscuous mode is enabled as part of the VMware network configuration for the laboratory.
+Promiscuous mode is enabled as part of the VMware network configuration.

-Promiscuous mode affects which network frames a virtual network interface is allowed to receive.

-It is important to note that enabling promiscuous mode does not automatically provide visibility into every packet on the physical Wi-Fi network.
+Promiscuous mode controls which network frames a virtual network interface is allowed to receive.
+However, enabling it does not automatically provide visibility into all traffic on the physical Wi-Fi network.

-Actual network visibility depends on factors such as:
+Actual traffic visibility depends on the network topology, wireless adapter capabilities, VMware configuration, and the specific monitoring setup.

-- Physical network topology
-- Wi-Fi adapter capabilities
-- VMware network configuration
-- Virtual network configuration
-- How traffic is delivered to the virtual interface
-- The specific monitoring configuration

-Therefore, promiscuous mode is documented as part of the network configuration rather than being described as a guarantee of complete network traffic visibility.

 ---

-## 10. How the Virtual Machines Communicate
+## 9. How the Virtual Machines Communicate

 The virtual machines communicate through their configured virtual network interfaces.